yusufocaliskan/php-zerdest-mvc/README.md

 # Install
  - zerdest start [database-name] : starts the a new project
- - zerdest new-controller [controller-neme] : creates new fresh controller
+ - zerdest new-controller [controller-neme] : creates a new fresh controller